Park Lane Foundation

 While there is no public application process, analysis of the foundation's giving patterns reveals what attracts their support:

-Measurable Local Impact: The foundation's documented grants show preference for projects with tangible outcomes - clean water for specific villages in Malawi, construction of classrooms, room nights for NHS workers, scholarships for named students.
+Measurable Local Impact: The foundation's documented grants show preference for projects with tangible outcomes - clean water for specific villages in Malawi, construction of classrooms, room nights for NHS workers, scholarships for students.

 Key Takeaways for Grant Writers